 There are varying degrees of disabilities that affect how workers do their jobs.
 Many employers and bosses realize that by assisting or accommodating disabled employees, they are gaining a valuable resource that their company may not otherwise have.
 Unfortunately, there are a lot of bosses, managers, and supervisors that only see disabled employees as a liability and inconvenience.
 These bad mangers, bosses, and supervisors often discriminate against disabled employees and look for ways to fire them.

-Our dedicated employment attorneys at The Spitz Law Firm often blog about the employment discrimination and wrongful termination of disabled employees.
+Our dedicated employment attorneys at Spitz, The Employee’s Law Firm often blog about the employment discrimination and wrongful termination of disabled employees.
 (See Can I Be Fired If My Disability Causes Me To Fall Asleep At Work?; Can My Boss Fire Me Because He Thinks I Am Disabled?; Can Late Arrival To Work Be A Disability Accommodation?; and My Employer Is Discriminating Against Me Based On My Disability).
 As or disability discrimination lawyers have discussed, Title I of the Americans with Disabilities Act (“ADA“) protects the rights of individuals with disabilities in the workplace.
 The ADA applies to private and public employers with fifteen or more employees, and prevents qualified individuals from being denied an opportunity to work because they are disabled.

 The provisions of the ADA have been adopted in Ohio through Ohio R.C.
 4112.02(A), which states that it is an unlawful discriminatory practice “For any employer, because of the . . . disability . . . of any person, to discharge without just cause, to refuse to hire, or otherwise to discriminate against that person with respect to hire, tenure, terms, conditions, or privileges of employment, or any matter directly or indirectly related to employment.”